Download the Chromebook OpenVPN Client

 This guide will show you how to import an OpenVPN client in to your Chromebook.

-We are assuming the OpenVPN client already exists in this walk though, If you are unsure on how to create a new OpenVPN client please see this link -
+We are assuming the OpenVPN client already exists in this walk though.
+If you are unsure on how to create a new OpenVPN client please go here: OpenVPN

 Please note the screenshots used in this guide were generated using a Samsung XE303C12, your Chromebook may not line up exactly with these screenshots

 We first download the client from the OpenVPN Interface